Your Information. Your Rights. Our Responsibilities.

 Risks

 • Privacy and Confidentiality.
 You may be asked to share personal information with the telehealth platform to create an account, such as your name, date of birth, location, and contact information.
-Your Provider carefully vets any telehealth platform to ensure your information is secured to the appropriate standards.

 • Technology.
 At times, you could have problems with your internet, video, or sound.
 If you have issues during a session, your Provider will follow the backup plan that you agree to prior to sessions.